At a Glance

 - Strong teamwork skills, contributing positively to a collaborative environment.

-- Flexibility and adaptability to meet the changing needs of children and the team.
+- Flexibility and adaptability to meet the changing needs of young people and the team.

 We offer generous enhancements for shift work, including additional pay for hours worked after 8 pm, weekends, and bank holidays.
 This can significantly increase your annual earnings.

-Nottinghamshire County Council strives to ensure that it goes beyond the requirements of the Equalities Act and prides itself on being accredited as a Disability Confident Leader Organisation.
+Nottinghamshire County Council strives to go beyond the requirements of the Equalities Act and prides itself on being accredited as a Disability Confident Leader Organisation.
+Under the Disability Confident scheme we would like to ensure applicants with disabilities are offered an interview if they meet the minimum criteria for a job.
+Please let us know if this is something you would like to be considered for.

-Therefore, the County Council encourages applications from all, irrespective of gender, marital status, disability, race, religion, belief, pregnancy and maternity status, age or sexual orientation.
+Nottinghamshire County Council strongly encourages applications from all candidates from different walks of life, irrespective of gender, marital status, disability, race, religion, belief, pregnancy and maternity status, age or sexual orientation.

 We think this is how you could land Residential Social Care Worker